I dropped my kids at their half-hour music lesson and said I’d join them inside in about ten minutes — I was going to meditate in my car.

 If you practice push-ups every day in the gym, then your arms and core will get stronger, and if you practice paying attention to your body’s physical sensations, you will become better at mindfulness.

 Jumping into meditation can be intimidating.
 What exactly are you supposed to do while you sit there?
 Are you supposed to think or not think?
 Should you count your breaths?
 How long should you meditate?
+Here are three tips that will make learning to meditate easier.

 1. Choose a Meditation App